mlswg/mls-protocol/draft-ietf-mls-protocol.md

 specifically:

 * The path secrets used to derive each updated node key pair.
-* Each outdated key pair that was replaced by the update.
+* Each outdated node key pair that was replaced by the update.

 # Cryptographic Objects